sjclayton/sjclayton/README.md

 - 🔭 I’m currently working on ...
 A simple CLI written in Go
 - 🌱 I’m currently learning ...
 Golang, SQL, Data Structures/Algorithms, UI/UX design and more!
 - 🤔 I’m curious about ...
-Zig, Nim, OCaml and Rust
+Gleam, Rust, Nim and Zig
 - 👯 I’m looking to collaborate on ...
 Various projects and ideas
 - 👀 I'm interested in ...
 Linux, coding, and AI
 - ❤️ I'm passionate about ...
 Open-source, free-software and technology in general